Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent component analysis: Newton's method for the joint diagonalization problem on the Stiefel manifold

 \subsection{Kronecker product and the vec and veck operators}

-The vec operator and the Kronecker product are useful for rewriting a matrix equation.
-They can be used to transform the matrix into an unknown column vector \cite{neudecker1999matrix, schott2005matrix}.
+The vec operator and the Kronecker product are useful for rewriting a matrix equation by transforming the matrix into an unknown column vector \cite{neudecker1999matrix, schott2005matrix}.
 The vec operator $\vec(\cdot)$ acts on a matrix $W=(w_{ij})\in\mathbb R^{m\times n}$ as